adamkennedy/Mesovator/README.md

 ## Language Choice

-For the sake of maximum amusement to the Mesosphere development team, and in consideration of the speed-development nature of the problem, I shall endeavor to meet your expectations and complete the task (primarily) in Perl.
+For the sake of maximum amusement to the Mesosphere development team, and in consideration of the speed-development nature of the problem and language familiarity, I shall complete the task (primarily) in Perl.

 Obviously, for any real form of elavator control system Perl is a horrible choice.
 But in this case, given the very short timeline and the open scope of the problem (to be discussed later) Perl's native testing infrastructure is actually pretty amenable to churning out lots of hacky but effective tests.